To use CTRC resources and services, just check the "CTRC" box in your IRB submission through the Human Subjects Research Portal.

 CTRC Core Laboratory Services support IRB-approved protocols with a wide range of analytical testing including chemical, hormone, metabolite, and immunological assays.
-CTRC Core Laboratories are CAP- and CLIA-accredited and provide trained personnel, reagents, equipment, and QC capabilities to conduct assays
+CTRC Core Laboratories are CAP- and CLIA-accredited and provide trained personnel, reagents, equipment, and QC capabilities to conduct assays for research studies.

 Providing nutrition research expertise and assistance for clinical research protocols.
-We have two groups of professionals:

 For additional information, please contact Nutrition Services.